adrianre12/DGExt/README.md

 - If using the free version 'Inventory Manager'
   - Use the Devion Games Module Manager to install the Quest System and Quest Examples.
   - Use the Inventory systems Integration asset under Quest System Integrations.
 - Download and install the DGExt asset.
+See [Releases](https://github.com/adrianre12/DGExt/releases)
 - Download and install the DGExtExamples asset.
+See [Releases](https://github.com/adrianre12/DGExt/releases)
 - Follow the section 'Setting up the Examine scene' in [Examine.pdf](/Documentation/Examine.pdf)

 The example scenes are under Assets > DGExtExamples > Scenes.